-Who doesn’t want to buy undervalued stocks?
-It would be silly to purposely purchase overvalued stocks.
-Of course, value, in much the same vein as beauty, is in the eye of the beholder.
+Who doesn’t want to buy undervalued long-term stocks?
+It would be silly to purchase overvalued stocks purposely.
+But, of course, value, in much the same vein as beauty, is in the eye of the beholder.

 Undervalued Long-Term Stocks: British American Tobacco (BTI)

 Of all the names I’ve selected as undervalued long-term stocks to buy today, British American Tobacco (NYSE:BTI) would be considered the most traditional value play.
 Shares are up nearly 9% in 2022 but have underperformed the S&P 500 over the past six months, down 2.8% compared with a 4.8% gain for the index.